Life Underwriting Risk

 The Group has historically preferred traditional reinsurance as a tool for mitigating catastrophe risk resulting from its P&C portfolio, adopting a centralized approach where the placement of reinsurance towards the market is managed through a central Group Reinsurance Function.

 Alternative risk transfer solutions are continuously analysed and implemented.
-As an example, in addition to traditional reinsurance, a protection was placed during the year on the capital market to reduce the impact of an unexpectedly high Loss Ratio for the Group Motor liability portfolio.
+As an example, in addition to traditional reinsurance, a protection is in place to reduce the impact of an unexpectedly high Loss Ratio for the Group Motor liability portfolio.
+Such transfer represents a partial transfer of pricing risk to the special purpose vehicle named Horse.

 Financial Risk and Credit Risk